A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 • The Infamous Auto-Play: There’s no escape.
 Before you even process the emotional ending of an episode, Netflix shoves the next one at you like an overeager waiter.

-This bespoke algorithm feels like a running euphemism we all share—Netflix tries, but it doesn’t quite nail the “taste match.”
+This quirky algorithm feels like a running joke we all share—Netflix tries, but it doesn’t quite nail the “taste match.”
 Yet, that’s part of the charm, isn’t it?

 Common Netflix Situations That Spark Laughter